 Students are invited to choose four subjects from the list above.
 They do this by listing their choice of subjects in order of preference.
-Subjects will be offered for this cycle (Leaving Certificate 2022) depending on students' interest.
+Subjects will be offered for this cycle (Leaving Certificate 2024) depending on students' interest.

-In the event of a subject being under-subscribed the school authorities may, of necessity, withdraw it from the available options.
 With regard to subject availability, every effort is made to offer each student her preferences.
-However, due to timetabling restrictions, it may not be possible to offer all students their top preferences.
+Please note however that due to timetabling restrictions, it may not be possible to offer all students their top preferences.
+The viability of running a specific subject is dependent on the number of students choosing this subject as an option as well as available staff resources.